AndergassenLab/Allelome.LINK/README.md

 <br />

 ## 4.3 Output files
 Allelome.LINK generates a results directory including different output files.
 The main output files are **links_table.txt** with information on the linked loci and **.bedpe** file to visualize the links in a genome browser.
 Please find the detailed information about all output files in Table 5.
+By default, Allelome.LINK links all informative allele-specific loci regardless of biotype, including ncRNA–ncRNA and pcGene-pcGene interactions.
+This flexible design allows users to filter results according to their specific biological questions, ensuring broad applicability of the tool across diverse research contexts.
+Moreover, Allelome.LINK can be used to further assign DNA-regulatory elements to their potential targets by including ChIP-seq or ATAC-seq data and merging this data with the RNA-seq data set.
+Detailed information on how to do this will be available in the published manuscript.

 *Table 5.*
 | Name      | Description   |